The 5 Best Time Management Books to Transform Your Productivity

 "Drop the Ball" is a helpful guide for women struggling with the demands of work and home life.

-The book is a personal journey of learning to let go of perfectionism and delegating tasks to others to focus on what truly matters.
-You’ll get an inside look at the ups and downs of getting clear on your priorities and communicating your needs and goals to your partner.
+The book is a personal journey of learning to let go of perfectionism and delegating tasks to others to focus on what truly matters to you.
+You'll get an inside look at the ups and downs of getting clear on your priorities and communicating your needs and goals to your partner.

-Following the advice offered will help you achieve more balance and fulfillment in your life by embracing a little more imperfection and giving yourself permission to do a little less.
+Following the advice offered in the book will help you achieve more balance and fulfillment in your life by embracing a little more imperfection and giving yourself permission to do a little less.

 My Take